apify/apify-docs/docs/storage.md

 ![Dataset graphic]({{@asset images/datasets-overview.webp}})

-The easiest way to access your datasets is via the [Apify console](https://console.apify.com/storage#/datasets), which provides a user-friendly interface for viewing or downloading the data and editing your datasets' properties.
+The easiest way to access your datasets is via [Apify Console](https://console.apify.com/storage#/datasets), which provides a user-friendly interface for viewing or downloading the data and editing your datasets' properties.

 To manage your datasets, you can use the
 [Apify SDK](https://sdk.apify.com/docs/api/dataset),